alanhkarp/SitePasswordWeb/README.md

 SitePassword is different from most password managers.
 Instead of storing your passwords, it calculates them from a single super password and your nickname and user name for the account.
-That means you can usually get your site password if you remember those three things.
-(Some web pages require additional settings.)
-It also allows you to specify the password when it can't compute a password acceptable to the site.
+The calculation includes additional parameteres, such as how many upper/lower case letters, numbers, and special characters.
+It also allows you to specify a password when it can't compute a password acceptable to the site.